2005 World Snooker Championship: Final

 Shaun Murphy (pictured in 2012) won the event; the first qualifier to win the World Championship since 1979.

 The final between Shaun Murphy and Matthew Stevens was held 1–2 May 2005.
 It was played as a best-of-35-frames match over four sessions.
 Stevens had previously reached the final of the 2000 World Snooker Championship (losing 16–18 to Mark Williams) and won the 2003 UK Championship.
 Before this event, Murphy had not reached a ranking event final.
 His best was reaching the semi-finals at the 2004 British Open, before losing 6–0 to John Higgins.
 Stevens led 10–6 after the second session and 12–11 at the end of the third session.
 However, Murphy defeated Stevens 18–16.

 Murphy had 150–1 odds to win at the start of the tournament and became the first qualifier to win the tournament since Terry Griffiths in 1979.
 In winning the event he was the second youngest world champion after Stephen Hendry in 1990.
 Murphy made three century breaks during the final to Stevens' one, the highest of which was a 137.

 Main draw

 Shown below are the results for each round.
 The numbers in parentheses beside some of the players are their seeding ranks, while players in bold denote match winners.

-Qualifying
+Qualifying results

 The qualifying tournament featured 70 participants and was played from 23 February to 24 March 2005.
 The qualifiers consisted of five rounds, which were played at Pontin's, Prestatyn Sands, Wales.
 The first four qualifying rounds were played from 23 February to 1 March 2005, while the final round was played 23–24 March 2005.
 Of the 70 participants, 16 players qualified for the main draw, with players seeded by their world rankings.
 The 1991 champion John Parrott failed to qualify for the first time in his career, losing to Fergal O'Brien 8–10 in the final qualifying round.